LCAV/dsp-labs/docs/linear-prediction/implementation.md

 ```

-Once your implementation is done, the low-pitched output should sound much nicer !
+Once your implementation is done, the low-pitched output should sound much nicer!

-The overall effect of LPC can be seen on this picture :
+The overall effect of LPC can be seen on this picture:

 ![](figs/energy_comparison.png)